Private Lives (1931)

 Elyot: A very poor tradition.
 Certain women should be struck regularly, like gongs.

-Elyot Chase: You don't hold any mystery for me darling; do you mind?
-There isn't a part of you I don't know, remember, and want.
+Elyot Chase: You're looking very lovely in this infernal moonlight, Amanda.
+Your skin is clear and cool.
+And your eyes are shining and you're growing lovelier and lovelier every second as I look at you.
+You don't hold any mystery for me darling; do you mind?
+There isn't a particle of you that I don't know, remember - and want.

 Amanda: Have you known her long?